jsyony37/electrolyze/README.rst

 **electrolyze** is a tool for recommending the optimal electrolyte compositions for battery number of cycles.
-It performs machine learning model fitting followed bt Bayesian optimization of the best-fit model to search the complex composition space for optimal battery life.
+It performs machine learning model fitting followed by Bayesian optimization of the best-fit model to search the complex composition space for optimal battery life.
 The default model used is Gaussian process, but any user-desired model can be added to the contest for best fit.